tbuetler/BotRaceSimulation_Akka/doc/README.md

 > Describe how you implemented the states (a.k.a. the phases) of the board.
 Especially
 > describe how the bot actor system terminates in the case that all its bots have
 > terminated.

+The bot actor system is designed to handle the behavior of the bots in the Bot-Race actor system.
+It consists of several actors, each representing a bot.

+### Classes in the Bot Actor System

+- `BotRoot`: Represents the root actor of the bot actor system.
+- `ClusterListener`: Listens to cluster events and handles the registration and deregistration of bots.
+- `Bot`: Represents a single bot in the system.

+### States of the Bot Actor System

+The bot actor system has the following states:

+> **Note:** This has to be done correctly

+- `Idle`: The initial state of the bot actor system.
+Bots are not yet registered.
+- `Running`: The state when the bot actors are running.
+- `Terminated`: The state when all the bot actors have terminated.

+### Termination of the Bot Actor System

+The bot actor system terminates when all the bot actors have terminated.
+This can happen for several reasons:

+- All the bots have reached the target position.
+- All the bots have been deregistered.
+- The board actor system has terminated.

+When the bot actor system terminates, it sends a message to the board actor system to inform it of the termination.

 ## The Algorithms of the Bots